-Contradictions in the general public's attitude to the Irish language were revealed in the results of a survey published in 1985.
+Contradictions in the general public's attitude to the Irish language were revealed in the results of a published survey.
 While there was overwhelming support for the teaching of the language in schools, there was no support for giving extra resources to it.
 The Irish National Teachers' Organisation (INTO) commissioned MRBI to survey the public while they conducted their own survey of primary school teachers.

 Three quarters of the teachers who filled in the questionnaire said they were enthusiastic about teaching the language, but most of them felt that the general public is not interested in the revival of the language.

-Almost half of the teachers and nearly 60% of the public believe that children shouldn't have to learn Irish if their parents didn't want them to.
+Almost half of the teachers and nearly 60% of the public believe that children should not have to learn Irish if their parents did not want them to.

 Only 3% of the public speak Irish a lot.